ansys/pystk/doc/source/api/ansys/stk/core/stkrfchannelmodeler/StkRfcmCommunicationsTransceiverConfiguration.rst

             * - :py:attr:`~ansys.stk.core.stkrfcm.StkRfcmCommunicationsTransceiverConfiguration.transceiver`
               - Gets or sets the transceiver.
             * - :py:attr:`~ansys.stk.core.stkrfcm.StkRfcmCommunicationsTransceiverConfiguration.mode`
-              - Gets or sets the tranceiver mode.
+              - Gets or sets the transceiver mode.
             * - :py:attr:`~ansys.stk.core.stkrfcm.StkRfcmCommunicationsTransceiverConfiguration.include_parent_object_facets`
               - Gets or sets an indicator of whether or not to include the parent object facets.